TambongStercy/php_labs/README.md

 # PHP Lab Exercises - Comprehensive Guide

+**Demonstration Videos Available:**

+Videos demonstrating how Lab 2, Lab 3, Lab 4, Lab 5, and Lab 6 work are included in the root directory of this repository.
+You can watch these videos to see example workflows, expected results, and how to interact with each lab in practice.

+---

 This repository contains 5 comprehensive PHP lab exercises covering fundamental to advanced web development concepts including database operations, object-oriented programming, authentication, and OAuth integration.

 ## Table of Contents